jarusll/the-logs/index.md

 Images can be easily added by passthrough copy in 11ty.
 The raw images uploaded from phone would be unoptimized but this will suffice for now.

+I am still yet to design the setup for shorts.
+Since there will be lots of posts, I will need filtering.

 # 2022-04-01

 ### Plan for today